golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/building-custom-image.md

 {% alert level="info" %}

-If you do not have `gvmkit-build` installed please follow [installation intructions](/docs/creators/python/examples/tools/gvmkit-build-installation).
-You can also use it without installation using `pipx` commands.
+If you do not have `gvmkit-build` installed, please follow the [installation intructions](/docs/creators/python/examples/tools/gvmkit-build-installation).
+You can also use it without installation, by using `pipx`.

 {% /alert  %}